emilybruner/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    to persist information, this allows the server to save authentication information so a client doesn't have to keep logging on each time they make a new request to the server

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt changes the passwords into secure hashes

 - [ ] What does bcrypt do to slow down attackers?

+    uses salts and hashes the information as well as a key function which work together to make the password much harder to decode

 - [ ] What are the three parts of the JSON Web Token?

+    header, payload, signature

 ## Minimum Viable Product